-Hard Disk Drive
+Hard Disk Drive/Solid State Drive

-The hard disk drive is used to store your data in the computer.
-The hard disk can be taken out to accommodate other serial (SATA) hard disk drives (see "Storage" on page D - 2 for specification information), however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty.
+The hard disk/solid state drive is used to store your data in the computer.
+The HDD/SSD can be taken out to accommodate other serial (SATA) drives (see "Storage" on page D - 2 for specification information) The hard disk is(are) accessible after removing the hard disk bay or component bay cover from the bottom of your computer as seen below.